secure-compilation/when-good-components-go-bad/README.md

 ```

 #### Separate compilation ####
-We assume that he compiler satisfies `separate_compilation`:
+We assume that the compiler satisfies `separate_compilation`:
 compilation and linking commute.
 ```coq
 separate_compilation